Why Your Brand Needs Best-of-Breed Marketing Technology

 CoreMedia Content Cloud: Product Catalog Access within CoreMedia Studio

 Another example is in the handling of multiple languages.
-We’ve seen firsthand how powerful local language translations and local currency options are in terms of boosting online sales.
-This kind of improved experience has rewarded some of our customers with a 50% increase in sales.
+We’ve seen firsthand how powerful local language translations and local currency options are to boost online sales.
+This kind of optimized digital experience has rewarded some of our customers with a 50% increase in sales.
 But when brands move quickly, they might need to launch new products before all local language translations are ready.
 In this case, thanks to a default language setting, this content can be shown in English (or whatever the fallback language is).
 This simple rule enables brands to roll out global drops fast.
 And CoreMedia Content Cloud automatically adds new translations as they become available, so customers always see the most appropriate content.
 It’s almost magic.

 Companies with sophisticated teams, developing various independent “heads” and using different front-end stacks, swear by the Business Layer of CoreMedia Content Cloud.
 Because it’s folly to put all business logic into a specific head.
 Most of it belongs in the Business Layer so it can be reused in a consistent way.
 And the head itself should focus only on the specifics of that individual touchpoint.